SQZ Biotechnologies (NYSE:SQZ) Receives Average Rating of “Buy” from Analysts

-SQZ Biotechnologies (NYSE:SQZ – Get Rating) has been assigned a consensus rating of “Buy” from the two analysts that are covering the company, MarketBeat reports.
-Two analysts have rated the stock with a buy recommendation.
-The average twelve-month price objective among brokers that have updated their coverage on the stock in the last year is $28.50.
+Shares of SQZ Biotechnologies (NYSE:SQZ – Get Rating) have been assigned an average rating of “Buy” from the two research firms that are currently covering the company, Marketbeat.com reports.
+Two research analysts have rated the stock with a buy recommendation.
+The average 1 year price objective among brokers that have updated their coverage on the stock in the last year is $28.50.

-Separately, Chardan Capital assumed coverage on shares of SQZ Biotechnologies in a research note on Wednesday, May 25th.
-They issued a “buy” rating and a $17.00 price target on the stock.
+Separately, Chardan Capital initiated coverage on SQZ Biotechnologies in a research report on Wednesday, May 25th.
+They set a “buy” rating and a $17.00 price target on the stock.

-In other SQZ Biotechnologies news, Director Klavs F. Jensen bought 14,326 shares of the stock in a transaction dated Wednesday, May 25th.
-The shares were acquired at an average cost of $3.52 per share, for a total transaction of $50,427.52.
-Following the completion of the transaction, the director now owns 353,309 shares in the company, valued at approximately $1,243,647.68.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Company insiders own 18.00% of the company’s stock.
+In other news, Director Klavs F. Jensen bought 14,326 shares of the stock in a transaction dated Wednesday, May 25th.
+The shares were acquired at an average cost of $3.52 per share, with a total value of $50,427.52.
+Following the purchase, the director now directly owns 353,309 shares in the company, valued at approximately $1,243,647.68.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Corporate insiders own 18.00% of the company’s stock.

-SQZ Biotechnologies (NYSE:SQZ – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
-The company reported ($0.75) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.69) by ($0.06).
-SQZ Biotechnologies had a negative return on equity of 57.79% and a negative net margin of 303.43%.
-As a group, research analysts predict that SQZ Biotechnologies will post -2.87 EPS for the current fiscal year.
+SQZ Biotechnologies (NYSE:SQZ – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
+The company reported ($0.75) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.69) by ($0.06).
+SQZ Biotechnologies had a negative net margin of 303.43% and a negative return on equity of 57.79%.
+Equities research analysts anticipate that SQZ Biotechnologies will post -2.87 earnings per share for the current year.

 About SQZ Biotechnologies (Get Rating)